wills106/homeassistant-solax-modbus/docs/developer_guide.md

 To be completed

-## autorepeat mechanism for buttons
+## Autorepeat mechanism for buttons

 A button can have the attribute autorepeat, an attribute that specifies the entity_key of the entity that holds the duration over which the button press will be repeated automatically.
 If a button has the autorepeat attribute autorepeat, the button declaration must also have a value_function attribute.
 The specified value function will be called for each autorepeat loop interation.